Breast cancer incidenceIncidence (rate):

 The shame attached to something seen as socially unacceptable.
 For men with breast cancer, there may be a greater sense of embarrassment about a breast cancer diagnosis because it is often thought of as a woman’s disease., and can be misdiagnosed or diagnosed when the cancer is in the later stages of disease.

-Men are on average 68 years old when they are diagnosed.
-Men diagnosed with breast cancer have an 80 percent likelihood of living for five years after their diagnosis.
-The difference between five year relative survival between men, at 80 percent, and women, at 88 percent, is in part due to the fact that men tend to be diagnosed when the disease is more advanced and fewer treatment options are available.
+Men are on average older when they are diagnosed.
+Men diagnosed with breast cancer have a 79 percent likelihood of living for five years after their diagnosis.
+The difference between five year relative survival between men, at 79 percent, and women, at 87 percent, is in part due to the fact that men tend to be diagnosed when the disease is more advanced and fewer treatment options are available.

 Breast cancer incidence rates in Canada increased in the late 1980s, partially due to the increase in mammography screening, which meant that more breast cancers were being detected.
 Since then, there have been slight changes in the incidence rate related to factors such as increased use of hormone replacement therapy, which is associated with increased breast cancer risk.
 Overall, the breast cancer incidence rate has remained relatively stable since the late 1980s.

 While breast cancer incidence rates have stabilized, and mortality continues to incrementally decline, breast cancer remains the most commonly diagnosed cancer in Canadian women, and the second leading cause of cancer-related death.
-Further, it appears that breast cancer may continue to be a major contributor to the burden of cancer in future.
+Further, it appears that breast cancer will likely continue to be a major contributor to the burden of cancer in future.
 According to Statistics Canada, it is expected that from the mid-2000s to around 2030, the Canadian population will grow by 29 percent: 9.5 million people.
 Also during this period, the proportion of Canadians aged 65 and older is projected to change from 1 in 8 to 1 in 4.
 The aging Canadian population has implications for a health system which must support Canadians with a finite pool of resources.
 And, breast cancer is expected to remain one of the four most diagnosed forms of cancer, along with prostate, lung, and colorectal.
-Female breast cancer cases are expected to increase from 20,110 in the mid-2000s to 31,255 new cases around 2030.
+Female breast cancer cases are expected to increase from 20,110 in the mid-2000s to 31,255 new cases around 2030, representing a 55% increase in cases from then until 2030.

 Given these projections, health system planners have an opportunity to mitigate the future burden of cancer by developing more effective strategies for prevention, treatment, and early detection of cancer.
 For breast cancer, this could mean: